linkspreed/Kitchat/Special_Works.md

 # 21.09.2022
+ - KitChat version 3.6.2 is now live.
+ - You can find the entire changelog on Github.

+# 21.09.2022
  - I am proud to announce that in about 2 hours all development work will be finished and new update 3.6.2 will be available online.

 # 21.09.2022